longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Tileset Debugger
     Opens the :guilabel:`Tileset Debugger` dialog.
-This option is well documented in :doc:`../../Modding/Tilesets/debugger`
+This option is documented in :doc:`../../Modding/Tilesets/debugger`

 Save Options Now